Talljack/daily-code-stats/README.md

-# Daily Codes Statistic
+# Daily Codes Stats

-A Nodejs script to count your daily codes, and it will auto-update daily code statistics on your README.md
+A Nodejs script to count your daily codes, and it will auto-update daily code stats on your README.md

 ## Usage